HypeCheck

 Absorption & Bioavailability

-Poor — berberine has notoriously low oral bioavailability due to poor absorption and rapid metabolism.
+Poor — berberine has notoriously low oral bioavailability due to poor intestinal absorption and rapid metabolism.
 Gut microbiota convert it to more absorbable forms (e.g., dihydroberberine), which may explain some of its effects.
-Intranasal and nanoparticle delivery systems are being studied to improve brain delivery but are not yet in consumer products.
+Nanoformulations are being studied to improve delivery but are not yet standard in supplements.

 Red Flags to Watch For

-• Can interact with prescription medications metabolized by the liver (CYP enzymes) — consult a doctor if on any medications
+• Can interact with medications metabolized by CYP enzymes, including some diabetes and heart drugs — consult a doctor before use

 Products Containing Berberine